benjamin-bk-krueger/kringle-web/docs/stats.md

 ## Elements

-This section shows the number of stored elements.
+This section shows the number of elements stored inside the Postgres database.

 ## S3 Storage